lunanfoldomics/evoscope/README.md

 Luca Zammataro.
 A Minimal Regulatory Spatial Model for Emergent Multicellular Organization in Dissipative Environments.

-Add bioRxiv link here once public.
+(A bioRxiv entry will be added here after public release soon).

 ## Citation